A Muppet Family Christmas: Plot

 Fozzie and Emily go over where everyone is going to sleep.
 Big Bird and Cookie Monster will sleep in the attic, Herry Monster will sleep in the bathtub, and Ernie and Bert will bunk with Kermit.
+When Fozzie asks about Oscar the Grouch, he states he'll be “nicely miserable” in his trash can as Rizzo the Rat asks to bunk with him.
+Oscar agrees, stating that he's never had a rat in his trash can before.
 The Sesame Street Muppets perform a pageant of 'Twas the Night Before Christmas where the Two-Headed Monster portrays Santa Claus.
 Kermit then gets a third call from Piggy stating that her limo got stuck in the snow and that she is calling for a taxi.
+After being tricked by the Christmas Turkey, the Swedish Chef tries to make a meal out of Big Bird, who is unaware of his intentions due to his naivety and young age, and soon finds himself unable to after Big Bird offers him chocolate-covered birdseed and sings "The Christmas Song" with him, and decides to serve something else.
 Fozzie approaches Kermit stating that now is a good time to show him his new comedy act with the Snowman, but their act is cut short no thanks to Statler and Waldorf who are friends with Emily.

 Feeling some sympathy for Kermit, Doc offers to go out looking for Piggy.
-Kermit is called to the basement, where he and his nephew Robin find a Fraggle Hole and the Fraggles.
+Kermit is called to the basement where he and his nephew Robin find a Fraggle Hole and the Fraggles.

-Finally, after Piggy makes her grand entrance, riding a dogsled with Doc, all the Muppets sing a medley of carols and swap presents (except Oscar the Grouch, who just sits in his trash can, sighing very miserably due to his hatred of Christmas).
-Doc then comes in dressed as Santa giving presents to the Muppets.
+Finally, after Piggy makes her grand entrance, riding a dogsled with Doc, all the Muppets sing a medley of carols and swap presents (except Oscar who just sits in his trash can sighing very miserably due to his hatred of Christmas).
+Doc then comes in dressed as Santa Claus giving presents to the Muppets.